ToolJet/ToolJet/docs/docs/tooljet-concepts/what-are-events.md

 ## Setting Up Event Handlers

 Setting up event handlers to manage such triggers and responses is a straightforward process in ToolJet.
-For instance, to set up an event that triggers a new query upon the completion of an existing query, you simply navigate to the query settings, click on **New Event Handler** button, and define the Event and the Action to be taken.
+For instance, to set up an event that triggers on click of a button, you simply navigate to the button configuration, click on **New Event Handler** button, and define the Event and the Action to be taken.
 The actions could range from running a query, showing an alert, or even switching a page.

 </div>